 Each week you are responsible for turning in a well-sourced story that are within standard journalistic practices.
-Each story is worth 25 points and each workshop attendance is worth 25 points.
+Each story is worth 25 points and each workshop attendance is worth 15 points (except for the final workshop meeting, which is worth 40 points).
+You will submit the stories each week to your respective editor, then you will collect them all at the end and submit on Canvas.
 If you miss an occasional week, you can make it up by doing multiple stories and photos in other weeks, as long as you keep your editor informed.